eglerean/aiqualitative/doc/01_about.rst

 The book follos the structure of the typical research lifecycle:

-   1. Plan: design your data collection, draft the analysis plan
+   1. Plan: design your data collection, draft the analysis plan.
-   2. Collect: collect your data
+   2. Collect: collect your data.
    3. Process: pre-process your data so that it can be analysed effectively
    4. Analyse: apply different qualitative analysis methods.
+   5. Preserve: archive the project and its data.
+   6. Share: share your data and your research.
+Make the data and other materials FAIR (Findable, Accessible, Interoperable, Reusable)
+   7. Reuse: discover new data and content for reuse

 .. mermaid::